Medicare Part D (Medicare Prescription Drug Coverage)

 Unlike Original Medicare (Part A and B), Part D coverage is not standardized.
 Plans choose which drugs they wish to cover, at what level (or tier) they wish to cover it, and are free to choose not to cover some drugs at all.
 When choosing a Part D Prescription Drug Plan it is very important to make sure all your medications are covered by the plan.

-Part D does have a limit to coverage and this is referred to in the Medicare community as the "doughnut hole".
+Part D does have a limit to coverage and this is referred to in the Medicare community as the “doughnut hole”.
 It refers to a gap in prescription drug coverage under Medicare Part D. There are three phases to coverage.
-In the first phase or the Initial Coverage Phase you will pay copayments for your medications based on those “tiers” I mentioned above.
+In the first phase or the Initial Coverage Phase you may have to pay a deductible and will pay copayments for your medications based on those “tiers” I mentioned above.
 Your insurance will report all your purchases to Medicare and Medicare will keep track of the TOTAL cost of these drugs.
 Once that total has reached a dollar limit set by the federal government the insurance company no longer pays for a portion of your drugs.
-You are now responsible for the full cost of your medications.
-You are given a discount to help you during this time and those discounts are changing every year as well as the dollar limits as part of the Affordable Health Care Act, gradually narrowing the coverage gap until it disappears in 2020.
+You are now responsible for the full cost of your medications but you are given a discount to help you during this time and those discounts can change from year to year as well as the dollar limits.

 If you have further questions, please Contact us for more information